openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 deduplication table will compete with other metadata for metadata storage, which can have a negative effect on performance.
-Simulation of the number of deduplication table entries needed for a given pool can be done using the -D option to zdb.
+Simulation of the number of deduplication table entries needed for a given pool can be done using the ``-S`` option to zdb, which constructs a DDT for the data already in the pool and reports the ratio you would have obtained. (``-D`` displays the DDT that already exists, if dedup is enabled.)
 Then a simple multiplication by 320-bytes can be done to get the approximate memory requirements.
 Alternatively, you can estimate an upper bound on the number of unique blocks by dividing the amount of storage you plan to use on each dataset (taking into account that partial records each count as a full